NESTLab/argos3-webviz-examples/README.md

 ### Basic html form

-In this example experiment, an experiment is shown to be controlled using a html form.
+In this example experiment, the experiment is shown to be controlled using a html form, and inbuilt WebSockets functionality of javascript.

 The experiment is empty (no robots) we only see and control the `State` of the experiment.